Ayurveda and Thai Massage | History and Relationship

 eBook - Thai Healing Arts Reference Book

-Buddhism, statues, sculptures, paintings, and temples in Thailand, Cambodia, Tibet, Myanmar, Laos, Indonesia, and Vietnam, to take some examples, are the tangible evidences, but also in Thai Massage, just looking at the names of the Thai Sen Energy lines (Vital Life Force meridians) and the concept of Lom Pran Life Energy, we see Indian Yogic, that is, Vedic origins.
+Buddhism, statues and sculptures, paintings, and temples in Thailand, Cambodia, Tibet, Myanmar, Laos, Indonesia, and Vietnam, to take some examples, are the tangible evidences, but likewise in Thai Massage we can see that the names of the Sib Sen Energy Lines (Vital Life Force Channels) and the concept of Lom Pran Life Energy are heavily influenced by Indian Yogic i.e. Vedic origins.

 For instance, the first three Thai Sib Sen Energy Lines named Sumana, Ittha, and Pingkhala are linguistically very close to the most important Indian Prana lines named Sushumna Nadi, Ida Nadi and Pingala Nadi.
 Moreover, these three primary Sen Lines follow a pathway in the body quite comparable to the corresponding Indian Nadis.
 Additionally, the total number of Sen Lines is said to be 72,000, just like the number of Yoga Nadis.